Exagone313/neo-tree.nvim/README.md

 ```

 #### `reveal_force_cwd`
 This is a boolean flag.
-Normally, if you use one of the reveal options and the
+If you use one of the reveal options and the given file
-given file is not within the current working directory, you will be asked if you
-want to change the current working directory.
-If you include this flag, it will
+is not within the current working directory and you include this flag, it will
-automatically change the directory without prompting.
-This option implies
+automatically change the directory.
+This option implies "reveal", so you do not
-"reveal", so you do not need to specify both.
+need to specify both.

 #### `selector`
 This is a boolean flag.
 When you specifically set this to false (`selector=false`)